Knut (band): History

 In 2010, they released their first new studio album in more than five years.
 Not content to simply recreate the sound of their past albums, Knut strove to reinvent themselves in Wonder by incorporating new melodic elements and psychedelic ambience into their songs.
 Festivals and tours followed, including Europe with Keelhaul, and Russia for the first time.
 But in January 2012, Knut announced that they were on "indefinite hiatus".

 In December 2013, the band briefly reconvened at Serge Morattel's Rec Studio for a cover of Godflesh's "Merciless" song, featuring Franz Treichler of The Young Gods on vocals.
 The track would open a tribute album titled Fathers Of Our Flesh – Tribute to Godflesh, released in 2014 by Italian label Fobofile Productions and featuring Nadja, Eagle Twin, Author & Punisher, Transitional, Omega Massif, Gnaw and more.

 Several vinyl reissues carried out the Knut legacy.
 In 2019, French imprint Head Records reissued Bastardiser on vinyl, freshly remastered by Lad Agabekov from Nostromo, using the original Snuff Records artwork.
 An essay detailing those recording sessions was written and uploaded with vintage pictures by the band.
 In 2020, Swiss label Hummus Records gave Knut's first CD Leftovers its first-ever vinyl release, complete with reworked layout and once again a remaster by Lad Agabekov.
 Terraformer followed in April 2021.

 Former Knut members have carried out various musical endeavours.
-Roderic Mounir, Tim Robert-Charrue and Christian Valleise started a metallic noise act named Brutalist (2014-2018) with fellow Genevan guitarist Adriano Perlini.
+Roderic Mounir, Tim Robert-Charrue and Christian Valleise started a metallic noise act named Brutalist (2014–2018) with fellow Genevan guitarist Adriano Perlini.
 A five-track recording was uploaded in 2019.
 Didier Séverin, for his part, actively explored the dark tones of electronic drone with his strom|morts trio, resulting in a number of recorded collaborations.

-Séverin died on March 23, 2022, ceasing any hopes for the band to reform.
+Séverin died on 23 March 2022, ceasing any hopes for the band to reform.

+On 24 March 2023, Didier's friends marked the first anniversary of his passing by holding an event at L'Usine, Geneva's main underground venue where he worked for a while a longtime ago.
+Called Didzfest, it featured bands that were close to Knut (Nostromo, Impure Wilhelmina, HEX, TERM) as well as his latest drone band strom|morts performing as a two-piece, plus three noise/drone/ambient projects (POL, Solastalgia, The Dead Travel Fast).
+Former Knut members played a short instrumental set with longtime brothers Jimbob Isaac (former Taint, Hark, now Silverburn mainman) and Panos Agoros (Dephosphorus) holding the mic on a couple of songs.